 As with almost anything associated with semi-trucks, maintenance is a huge expense.
 New trucks are very expensive, often in excess of $100k for a long haul truck.
 These trucks can be driven for many years if properly serviced.
 However, in addition to the significant costs of even routine maintenance, time off from the road is another substantial loss of income and needed revenue.
 Tractor trailer owners will tell you the only way to make the math work is to keep those wheels turning.
 Even if only stopped for traffic lights or going slow in heavy traffic, truckers are losing money.
 Large national companies now equip their trucks with GPS and other real-time devices to navigate the most efficient route to their destination.
 Every dollar counts in both fuel and wear on the vehicle and tires.
 Tires have an expected mileage life, and trucking companies and owners wait until they absolutely feel they have gotten their money’s worth.
 Brake jobs and overhauls are one of the most costly and time consuming repairs.
 As a result, this critical item is also delayed until deemed unsafe to continue.
 Sometimes, however, the demands of the load or attempts to avoid a crash exceed what is left on the tires and brakes and serious injury or death results.
 In Charlotte truck accident cases, it is necessary to hire an attorney who will be willing to make the effort to obtain and review all records of maintenance as such records can be of critical importance.

-Who to Call If Involved in a Charlotte NC Truck Accident
+Who to Call After a Charlotte Truck Accident